 Acorn is a unique app priced at only $1 per month that lets you budget your investment account with microdeposits.
 How does it work, you ask?
 Whenever you buy something with your debit or credit card, the app rounds up the total to the nearest dollar.

 Then, the excess is deposited into exchange-traded funds that you choose based on your selected preferences.
-Many app members don’t immediately notice the difference with day to day transactions, but an extra $1000 in your account at the end of year will definately be noticable!
+Many app members don’t immediately notice the difference with day to day transactions, but an extra $1000 in your account at the end of year will definitely be noticeable!
 Anyone can be an investor, and that includes you.